 My tan has worn off and so this post is officially a long time coming.
 Part of me knew that when I sat down to write this, I would get sad and want to go back on vacation immediately.
 Yep, that’s happened.

 Last month, Husband and I took our first vacation in over four years where we didn’t have a baby with us- either in person or in my stomach.
 We planned the trip about a year in advance because we were invited to a wedding in Cartagena, Colombia, but knew that we wanted to make a generous pit-stop in the Caribbean on our way from London.
 We searched and we searched and it turns out there is no easy way to go to and from London and include South America and the Caribbean in the same trip, so we finally just decided it didn’t matter how many airplanes we had to take, we were going to make this holiday happen.
+In our search for somewhere truly stunning and memorable in the Caribbean, we came across some great options including the Exceptional Villas properties which stood out to us as something special.

 Day 1 on the beach.
 White sand and crystal blue water!